jaywagner/react-jeopardy-starter/README.md

 **HARDER**
 Use two components.

-*One component should display the question, category, and point value.
+* One should be a higher order component and hanldle all bnusiness logic.
+  *  getting a question
+  *  scoring

-* The other should handle grading the answer and displaying the users score.
+* The other should all the display of the data through passed in props.

 **Extra Hard Nonsense**
 Use two components.